Germantown, MD Indoor Cycle

 6/2- Session 1 Race Day!
 15 minute Fitness assessment

-Session 2 begins June 9th!
-Session 2 focuses on building strength through speed and endurance
+Session 3 begins July 15th!
+Session 2 focuses on building power and strength

 Monday Night Madness

-Every Monday 5:30 pm @ ACAC Fitness & Wellness Center in Germantown, MD
+Every Monday evening @ ACAC Fitness & Wellness Center in Germantown, MD

 The Monday Night Madness ride is designed to release the stress of your busy Monday with a quick 45-minute calorie burn to all the latest music and favorites.
 Each workout is designed to be tailored for your needs, hard for stressful days and relaxing for a quick calorie burn.
 Take each class at your own pace and of course, beginners are welcome.